Table of contents

 If you don’t meet the 40x rule, it might be a good idea to consider finding a guarantor.

-Keep in mind that if it is your first time moving in together as a couple in NYC, the “40x rule” applies to both of you, so add your salaries together, and you may have a much easier time hitting that golden number.
-In fact, you can probably afford a better one-bedroom apartment with more trimmings and fixings than if each of you was renting alone.
-That is why people shack up here!
+Keep in mind that if it is your first time moving in together as a couple in NYC, the “40x rule” applies to BOTH of you.
+Add your salaries together, and you may have a much easier time hitting that golden number.
+In fact, you can probably afford a better one-bedroom apartment with more trimmings and fixings than if each of you were renting alone.
+That is why people shack up earlier in NYC than in other cities!

 Surviving the NYC renting paperwork and process